-Chester Woods Park contains 15 miles of hiking trails, 8.5 miles of which have facilities for equestrian uses.
+Chester Woods Park contains more than 15 miles of hiking trails, 8.5 miles of which have facilities for equestrian uses.
 The trails are all natural surface and wind through forested and prairie areas.
 Equestrian trails are all located on the west side of the park.
-On-leash dogs are allowed on trails to the east of the entrance drive, north of the campground.
+On-leash dogs are allowed on trails near the more developed areas of the park.
+A section of the DNR Blufflands State Trail system is scheduled to be constructed in and around Chester Woods Park in 2022/23.
+This trail will connect Chester Woods to the Rochester City Parks Trail system.
+In the future the trail will continue from Chester Woods to the City of Eyota, Viola, Elgin and Plainview.